 The notice is required to remain in effect until two consecutive samples prove the water is free of any contamination.
 Each test requires 24 hours to complete, so 48 hours is usually the minimum time period for an advisory.

-If a system wide advisory is required notices will be sent to all local and near local news media outlets as well as appearing on this and the main City of Columbus websites.
+If a system wide advisory is required notices will be sent to all local and regional news media outlets as well as appearing on Columbus City Utility and the City of Columbus website home pages.